Manhattan, Kansas Juneteenth Celebration

-The Juneteenth Unity walk is a way for community members to come together and walk under one banner and show there support for unity.
-During this event the Juneteenth committee gives out t-shirts to the first 100 walks.
+The Juneteenth Unity walk is a way for community members to come together and walk under one banner to show their support for unity.
+During this event the 100 walkers in the event receive a free commemorate tee-shirt.

 Community & Family Fun

-The Juneteenth Music Festival as been one of our most anticipated events.
-Every year we curated different talent from both here in Manhattan, KS and world wide.
-With artist such as Kirk Whalum, Jahvelle Rhones, Donald Hays, Betty O and more.
-And this year is going to be no different.
+The Juneteenth Music Festival as is one of our most anticipated events.
+Every year we curate various genres locally and world-wide.
+Artists include Kirk Whalum, Jahvelle Rhones, Donald Hays, Betty O, Wayne Goins and more.
+And This year is going to be no different.

 Let FREEDOM ring!